FZJ-IEK3-VSA/HiSim/hisim/inputs/HiSim-Data-Package-for-PIEG-Strom/readme.md

 # HiSim Data Package for PIEG-Strom

-Collection with weather data as well as thermal and electrical loadprofiles for the HiSim Framework (https://github.com/FZJ-IEK3-VSA/HiSim) regarding the simulations for VDI 4657 guideline and the webtool "PIEG-Strom Online"
+Collection with weather data as well as thermal and electrical loadprofiles for the HiSim Framework (https://github.com/FZJ-IEK3-VSA/HiSim) regarding the simulations for VDI 4657 guideline.

 ## Information